maximilionus/python_docs_dark/README.md

    > **Adaptive** theme activation depends on selected web browser color scheme, while **Default** one will always be active

+## 🆙 Updating
+This userstyle is configured to install all updates right from this repository's `master` branch with Stylus updater, located on the *Installed Styles* page of this extension

 ## ☄️ Supported Domains
-Here's list of domains that are currenlty supported by this userstyle.
+Here's list of domains that are currently supported by this userstyle.

 - docs.python.org
 - packaging.python.org